paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-037-carriage-of-liquid-bulk-dangerous-cargoes.md

 ## § 3702.
 Application
 **(a)** Subject to subsections (b)–(e) of this section, this chapter applies to a tank vessel.

-**(b)** This chapter does not apply to a documented vessel that would be subject to this chapter only because of the transfer of fuel from the fuel supply tanks of the vessel to offshore drilling or production facilities in the oil industry if the vessel is—
+**(b)** This chapter does not apply to a documented vessel that would be subject to this chapter only because of the transfer of fuel from the fuel supply tanks of the vessel to exploration, development, or production of offshore drilling or production facilities in the oil industry and non-mineral energy production if the vessel is—

 (1) not a tanker; and

-(2) in the service of oil exploitation.
+(2) in the service of exploration, development, or production of offshore energy resources.

 **(c)** This chapter does not apply to a fishing or fish tender vessel of not more than 500 gross tons as measured under [section 14502 of this title](./chapter-145-regulatory-measurement.md#section-14502), or an alternate tonnage measured under [section 14302 of this title](./chapter-143-convention-measurement.md#section-14302) as prescribed by the Secretary under [section 14104 of this title](./chapter-141-general.md#section-14104) when engaged only in the fishing industry.